Kong/docs.konghq.com/app/_src/gateway/index.md

 representative will reach out with details to get you started.

 ## Support policy
-Kong primarily follows a [semantic versioning](https://semver.org/) (SemVer) model for its products.
+Kong follows a structured approach to versioning its products.

 For the latest version support information for {{site.ee_product_name}} and
 {{site.mesh_product_name}}, see the [version support policy](/gateway/{{page.release}}/support-policy/).